nrkn/loned/README.md

   items and so forth

 - `splitLayoutAt(layout: Layout1D, pos: bigint): SplitLayout`
-  split a layout into a head and tail of LayoutItem1D, along with a lot of other information about the split (eg the query result)
+  split a layout into a head and tail of LayoutItem1D, potentially splitting inside an item, along with a lot of other information about the split (eg the query result)
 - `combineSplitLayout(split: SplitLayout): Layout1D`
   combine a split layout back into a single layout